You were heading to the Nascar Hall of Fame on Martin Luther King Jr. Boulevard in Charlotte, North Carolina when another driver rear-ended you. You

-Example 1: A black employee is fired for a work rule violation and white employees violate the same rule but are not fired.
+Example 1: A black employee is fired for a work rule violation, and white employees violate the same rule but are not fired.

-Example 2: A Muslim employee is mocked and attacked because of his religious faith, his co-workers call him a terrorist.
+Example 2: A Muslim employee is mocked and attacked because of his religious faith; his co-workers call him a terrorist.
 This type of harassment because of his faith as a Muslim is illegal.

 Example 6: A person who is paralyzed and uses a wheelchair applies for a job as an administrative assistant.
-The essential functions of the administrative assistant role do not require the ability to stand or walk; the job requires sitting at a desk 8 hours a day working on a computer.
+The essential functions of the administrative assistant role do not require the ability to stand or walk; the position requires sitting at a desk 8 hours a day working on a computer.
 The employer does not hire the paralyzed applicant.
-Instead, the employer hires someone who is not disabled but who has far less experience and qualifications than the paralyzed applicant.
+Instead, the employer hires someone who is not disabled but has far less experience and qualifications than the paralyzed applicant.
 The disabled person has been the victim of disability discrimination.

 Discrimination Under the Family Medical Leave Act

 Employers frequently interfere with the rights of employees under the FMLA.
-Specifically employers pressure their employees into staying at work, illegally threatening to fire them if they try to exercise their right to leave under the FMLA.
+Specifically, employers pressure their employees into staying at work, illegally threatening to fire them if they try to exercise their right to leave under the FMLA.

 If you face discrimination in the workplace, the Law Offices of Jason E Taylor can help you fight to protect your rights.